ruslandoga/pitch2/pitch.md

 # Google Maps in Bangkok

 Google Maps in Bangkok are useful but have room for improvement.
 For example, the BTS has some GTFS data like station locations.
-However, timetables and fares are not yet included.
-Additionally, GTFS-RT data is currently missing.
+However, timetables are not yet included.
+Additionally, GTFS-RT data appears to be largely missing.

 ---